-The Department for Education will not normally reinvestigate the substance of complaints or overturn any decisions made by a school.
-They will consider whether the school has adhered to education legislation and any statutory policies connected with the complaint.
+The Department for Education will not normally reinvestigate the substance of complaints or overturn any decisions made by Newton Hill Community School.
+They will consider whether Newton Hill Community School has adhered to education legislation and any statutory policies connected with the complaint.